Making Futures 2019

-- We envisage that the journal will be published online by the end of June 2020.
+The Making Futures Journal VI will be published online by the end of December 2020.

 Making Futures investigates contemporary craft and maker movements as ‘change agents’ in 21st century society, particularly in relation to global sustainability agendas, social entrepreneurialism and community regeneration.
 Convinced of the transformative potential of small-scale making and its capacity to contribute to new progressive futures, Making Futures seeks to situate these material cultures at the centre of the critical issue facing global society: how we move beyond the reductive instrumentalism of ‘homo-economicus’ and mass consumption, towards political economies capable of valuing our needs for social well being and resilient communities, whilst also incorporating concerns for non-human natures.

 As such, our purpose is to examine and promote the possibilities for maker ecologies built around contemporary craft, design-to-make and related creative micro-entrepreneurs and neo-artisanal movements.
 We explore whether and how these activities have the potential to consolidate into nascent post-industrial maker economies that, while not replacing global consumer manufacturing, can nonetheless contribute substantially to progressive economic and social change at local and regional levels, and beyond.

 People, Place, Meaning: Crafting Social Worlds & Social Making